hyperledger/indy-node/getting-started.md

 ```
 Last synced: < this connection has not yet been synchronized >
 ```
 A connection stores when it was last synchronized with the Indy network, so we can tell how stale some of the information might be.
-Ultimately, values will be proved current when a transaction is committed to the ledger, so staleness isn’t dangerous -- but it makes Indy more efficient when identity owners work with up-to-date data.
+Ultimately, values will be proved current when a transaction is committed to the ledger, so staleness isn’t dangerous -- but it makes the ledger more efficient when identity owners work with up-to-date data.

 ## Accept a Connection Request